The Bankrate promise

 Depending on their plan’s investment menu, employees might be better off maximizing the match from their employer and then funneling extra retirement dollars into a Roth IRA.
 That way they can take advantage of better investment options if the fund lineup is too limited in the employer’s plan.

 Also check the expense ratios of the funds in your Roth 401(k) plan.
-The lower the expense ratio, the more your investments compound over time.
-Investors paid an average of 0.41 percent for their mutual funds and exchange-traded funds in 2020, according to Morningstar’s most recent data.
+The lower the expense ratio, the more the fund’s return goes to you instead of the fund manager.
+Investors paid an average of 0.37 percent for their mutual funds and exchange-traded funds in 2022, according to Morningstar’s most recent data.
 If the funds in your 401(k) plan run higher than 1 percent and you’ve maxed out any employer match, strongly consider investing in a Roth IRA.

 5. Income limits